-Screenings run from Thursday to Sunday from 15:00.
-There will be two screenings (a matinee and early evening slot) a day in all three cinemas.
+Screenings run from Wednesday to Sunday from the early afternoon.
+There will be two screenings (a matinee and an evening slot) a day in all three cinemas.
 We have staggered the start and end times of all screenings to avoid crossover of audiences, minimise queuing and allow for cleaning between each screening.

 When you arrive for your film (the cinema doors will be open 30 minutes before start times, giving you loads of time to get comfortable) you will be met by a member of our Front of House team who will invite you to use the hand sanitiser provided, ask you to scan your own ticket and direct you to your seat.

 Whilst you are in the cinemas please wear a face covering and do not eat.
 You can bring drinks from Undershed into the cinemas.
 We ask everyone to be mindful that some people are unable to wear a face covering and the reasons for that might not be immediately apparent.

 Sign up to our weekly email to receive all the details of the cinema programme.

 Frequently asked questions about the cinemas, our programme, and ticketing

 If your question isn't answered below then email the Communications team and we'll get back to you as soon as we can.

 We've reduced the number of bookable seats in all our cinemas and adapted our Box Office system to switch to allocated and dynamic seating - these adaptations will help ensure safe social distancing.
 At present our capacity is reduced to 25%, with the easing of restrictions this will change to 50% from Wed 28 July.